 TABLE HOCKEY IS LIKE PLAYING CHESS AT 700 MILES PER HOUR

 Table hockey is a sport.
-It has been played recreationally and professionally.
+It is played both recreationally and professionally.
 When played well, it embodies many qualities, including rhythm, timing, speed, quickness, hand-eye coordination, concentration, competition, sportsmanship, pressure, skill, luck, and poetry-in-motion.

 The table hockey "rink" is about three feet long, and a fast shot travels around 20 feet per second.
 So you have about one-tenth of a second to react to a shot-on-goal taken from your blue line.
 If that were the reaction time for the same shot on an ice hockey rink, the puck would be traveling at 1,000 feet per second, or about 700 miles per hour!
 Since the fastest shots in ice hockey are about 100 miles per hour, table hockey is actually seven times faster than ice hockey, taking scale into account.